HOW TO PREVENT AND TREAT MOTION- OR SEASICKNESS

 - Look at the horizon.
 The stationary horizon will always appear still and in the same place.
-Your brain will recognize the stillness and your inner ear then regains its balance and the seasick feeling subsides.
+Your brain will recognise the stillness and your inner ear then regains its balance, and the seasick feeling subsides.

 - Eat carbohydrates and avoid heavy, fatty, or spicy foods.

 - Refrain from alcoholic or caffeinated drinks and substitute with water.
 Adding lemon to your water may also help to alleviate symptoms.

 - Avoid thinking about feeling seasick and stay active.

 - If you are on a boat or a yacht with a swimming pool, you can reduce the water’s motion by submerging yourself in it!

 - Avoid other seasick people.
 A sure-fire way to get seasick is to watch other people getting sick.

 - Ensure your ears are clean.
 Wax build-up in your ear has been reported to lead to motion sickness.

 - Open windows to allow fresh air or move to the top deck of a yacht.
 Stay out of the heat.

 - Stuffed and runny noses play havoc on the inner ear.
 Clear the nasal passages with a nasal decongestant.